There are three stages in the life-cycle of all dragonflies: egg, larva (also known as a nymph) and adult.

 Mating in dragonflies is unique.
 The male first transfers sperm from near the tip of his abdomen to accessory genitalia near the top of the abdomen.
 He then grasps a female by the back of the head with his abdominal claspers (tandem position).
 The female curls the tip of her abdomen to meet the male’s accessory genitalia and sperm is transferred (the wheel position).
 This process can take a few seconds (in species of Chasers) or many hours (Blue-tailed Damselflies).

 The life-expectancy of adults is short, typically no more than a week or two, but sometimes they can last 6–8 weeks.
-Adult dragonflies have an insatiable appetite, and can be observed hunting other other flying insects, particularly small flies, on sunny days.
+Adult dragonflies have voracious appetites, and can be observed hunting other flying insects, particularly small flies, on sunny days.